If you consider use-cases, trail running shoes are a lot like their road-going counterparts.

 Reserve these shoes for the toughest of terrains and gradients.
 Most of them work on wet, slippery surfaces.

-The Caldera gets updated for 2020 with a redesigned upper and sole.
-The basics stay the same; in other words, the Caldera 4 is (nearly) as good as the model it replaces.
+The new Caldera gets a redesigned upper and sole, yet the basics stay the same.
+In other words, the Caldera 4 is (nearly) as good as the model it replaces.

 There are changes, though – most take place below the upper.
-The Caldera 4 loses the segmented outsole and uses larger pieces that dials up the protection but makes the ride slightly stiffer upon contact.
+The Caldera 4 loses the segmented outsole and uses larger rubber lugs that dial up the protection but make the ride slightly stiffer upon contact.
 That said, there’s still a lot of cushioning.
 The 4 mm drop midsole is thick and makes long trail runs comfortable.

 The upper blends interior comfort and protection through the engineered mesh, padded heel, and fused Urethane overlays.
 The closed mesh structure keeps the debris out.
 The Caldera 4’s tongue takes some time to get used to – it uses a piped flap instead of the Caldera 3’s traditional design.

-The S-Lab Ultra 2 is the trail running shoe that one picks for the ultras.
+The S-Lab Ultra 3, as the name suggests, is the trail running shoe that one picks for the ultras.
 Well, there are no races anytime soon but that shouldn’t stop anyone from training for ultras distances.
 Its no-nonsense design sticks to the essentials and discards everything else.

-The upper uses a closed, lightweight mesh with TPU-injected reinforcement to reduce weight while creating a smooth and protective upper fit.
+The upper uses a closed, lightweight mesh with TPU-injected reinforcement (Profeel) to reduce weight while creating a smooth and protective upper fit.
 The desired level of lacing cinch is achieved swiftly through the bungee lacing system.
 There’s even a nifty pocket in the tongue to stow the fastener away.

 The PU+EVA midsole is packed with cushioning for high-mileage comfort; the Contagrip rubber compound is suitable for wet and dry terrain.